dmprofe/en.javascript.info/1-js/04-object-basics/08-symbol/article.md

 Until now we've been using only strings.

 Now let's explore symbols, see what they can do for us.

+> ![t]- t: Skip the rest of this guide if you are in a hurry.
+>
+> - We can consider it "advanced".
+> - There are some stuff in following guides that we will not understand.
+Let's
+>   consider them also advanced.

 ## Symbols